Serhiy-K/TFTGLCDAdapter/README.md

 ## Connect to 5V boards
 TFT GLCD Panel "Version 1.0" developed to connect with main board by 3.3V SPI signals.
 If you want connect it to main board with 5V TTL-level signals (Arduino) you need add level converter for SPI input signals.
 This converter may be built on different schematic - with diodes and resistors or with microchips.
 On picture below you may see both variants.
 For use I2C bus you need remove pull-up resistors betwin I2C lines and +5V on main board if they present.
 TFT GLCD Panel "Version 2.0" already has level converter for SPI input signals.

-## Add SD support to TFT GLCD Panel "Version 1.0"
+## Add SD support to TFT GLCD Panel "Version 1.0" and "Version 3.0"
 If you want add SD-card support you need add multiplexer for MISO signal between panel's and SD-card's MISO signals.
 This need because panel and SD-card share the same SPI bus.
 Two posible variants you may see on picture below and in TFT GLCD Panel "Version 2.0" project.
-Also you may change panel connector to standart EXP2 pinout.
+Also you may change panel connector for "Version 1.0" to standart EXP2 pinout.

 <img src="./Hardware/tft-glcd-add_SD.jpg" width="800" height="528">